egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 ## Images
 The images folder contains all the images you can use in this plugin.

-## Further development

-Because I am a very busy high school student I haven't got much time to develop this plugin.
-I will put in time when I can!

-### Next Features
+### New Features

-1. Automatically change the icon of each macro in the layout view --> This is impossible because MA lighting does not support this.
-2. Making sure it works with different colors.
-3. An overall code cleanup
+1. Added the automated creation of the ready to use layout view with assigned images so there is no need to assign the specific images from the pool to the layout view items.
+(Leon Reucher)